davemo/blog.davemo.com/app/posts/2013-06-26-what-polymer-and-angular-tell-us-about-the-future-success-of-the-web-platform-and-javascript-frameworks.md

 What I found interesting was the _message_ that was at the heart of the talk, here's my paraphrased version:

-> web platform standards bodies need to focus less on getting implementations
+> Web Platform standards bodies need to focus less on getting implementations
 > of new APIs right the first time (hello
 > [AppCache](https://www.w3.org/Bugs/Public/show_bug.cgi?id=14702)) and instead
 > provide web developers with a set of lower level APIs that are exposed to